chriszarate/docker-wordpress-vip/README.md

 ## Set up

-**Refer to [docker-compose-wordpress][simple] for general instructions** on how to interact with the stack, including WP-CLI, PHPUnit, and Xdebug.

-The main difference with this stack is that all code is synced to the WordPress container from the `src` subfolder and, generally, is assumed to be its own separate repo.

-Run `setup.sh` to check out third-party (VIP) code.
+**NEW!**: Run `setup.sh` to check out third-party (VIP) code.
 You should alter this script to check out your organization’s code as well (see the final section of script).
 Then, adjust the `services/wordpress` section of `docker-compose.yml` to reflect your changes:

 1. Mount your theme folder in `/var/www/html/wp-content/themes/vip/`.

 2. Add your theme to the `WORDPRESS_ACTIVATE_THEME` environment variable, using a path relative to `wp-content/themes` (e.g., `vip/my-theme`).

+Additionally, since this stack now includes a Photon host, you should add `photon.project.dev` (using your preferred TLD) to your `/etc/hosts` file.

+**Refer to [docker-compose-wordpress][simple] for general instructions** on how to interact with the stack, including WP-CLI, PHPUnit, and Xdebug.

+The main difference with this stack is that all code is synced to the WordPress container from the `src` subfolder and, generally, is assumed to be its own separate repo.

 Additionally, you have the opportunity to put project-specific WordPress config in `conf/wp-local-config.php` and PHP ini changes in `conf/php-local.ini`, which